This article was updated by the Great British Mag content team on 7 October 2021.

 The UK has decided to scrap the traffic light system that has been in place for the past couple of months and has implemented a new system with fewer restrictions.
 The new system now works on a basis of red countries vs. rest of the world.

 Depending on whether you are coming from a red country or not you will need to do different things.
 However, everyone must fill in a passenger locator form before they leave for the UK.
 You will need to create an account and fill in your details.
 They will ask for an email, a phone number and your passport information as well as the date and time of your arrival and booking confirmations for your Covid-19 tests, your vaccination status and quarantine hotel if you need one.
 Once you have followed all the steps you will be sent a QR code that you can save in your phone or print.
 You must show this at the airport.

 What do I need to do if I am travelling from a red list country?

 - Check with your university before making any travel plans.
 They will be able to support you upon arrival.
-Furthermore, if you are having financial trouble ask your university whether they provide extra funding.
+Furthermore, if you are having financial trouble then ask your university whether they provide extra funding.
 Some universities are offering to reimburse the cost of the hotel quarantine as well as offering hardship funds for students.

-- You have to take this on the second day after your arrival to the UK.
-Show proof of your vaccination status.
+- Book and pay for a day two test.
+You have to take this on the second day after your arrival to the UK.
+You can book it via the government page.

 - You do not have to quarantine unless your day two test comes out positive.

-If you are not fully vaccinated or are coming from France:
+If you are not fully vaccinated: